Tsagiannoudis/todo-list-react/README.md

 # My To-Do App

- A simple To-Do list application that allows users to add, delete, edit, and mark their tasks as completed.
+ A simple To-Do list application that allows users to add, delete, edit priorities, edit, and mark their tasks as completed.
 The application stores tasks in the browser's local storage (localStorage), so they remain available even after refreshing the page.

  ## Features

  *   Add a new task
  *   Delete a task
  *   Edit an existing task
+ *   Edit the priority of a task
  *   Toggle completion status (completed/incomplete)
  *   Save tasks to localStorage for data persistence